sachin1022/phitag_gpt_datasets/prompts/autimatic-phitag-promot-2.md

 [4-Identical, 3-Closely Related, 2-Distantly Related, 1-Unrelated]

-Here are the few     examples:
+Here are the few examples you refer:

 Sentence 1: I would roam through the cities, through village and dell.
 But I never would return To my cold prison cell; what’s life without liberty?
 What's life without liberty, I ofttimes have said.
 Sentence 2: There sorrows were but for the misfortunes of others.
 They went their way rejoicing , and with them passed the solitary ray of sunshine that streamed athwart the dark horrors of the emigrant ship, like the wandering pencil of light that sometimes visits the condemned cell of a prison.